-a. abuts or confronts a property in an Agricultural, Rural Residential, Residential Detached, or Residential Townhouse zone that is vacant or improved with an agricultural or residential use; and proposes any building type in a Commercial/Residential, Employment, Industrial, or Floating zone.
+- a. abuts or confronts a property in an Agricultural, Rural Residential, or Residential zone that is vacant or improved with an agricultural or residential use; and - b. proposes any building type in a Commercial/Residential, Employment, Industrial, or Floating zone.